termermc/rtfl/README.txt

 					       in the first argument
-library(<string>) - loads the specified jar rtfl library sleep(<number>) - sleeps for the specified amount of milliseconds
+library(<string>) - loads the specified jar rtfl library sleep(<number>) - sleeps for the specified amount of milliseconds async(<string>) - executes the specified Rtfl code asynchronously read_http(<string>, <string>[optional]) - returns the HTTP response
+										  of the URL specified in the
+										  first parameter, optionally
+										  with the method specified
+										  in the second parameter.

 4. Known Bugs